 On the afternoon of the 2nd of July 1863, the brigade of which this regiment formed a part, supported Car’s Brigade in resisting the assault of the enemy along the line of Emmittsburg Road.
 On July 3rd, supported the left centre of the army.

 Lieutenants Charles Preston and James Short and 2 enlisted men were killed and 7 men wounded.

 |November 7-8||Advance to line of the Rappahannock|

 The regiment lost 2 men killed or mortally wounded and 8 men wounded.

 |November 30||Colonel Thomas Holt returned to 70th New York Infantry as lieutenant colonel.|

 |March||Assigned to 2nd Brigade, 4th Division, 2nd Army Corps|

 |April 20||Captain Lovell Purdy of Company H promoted to major|

 |May 3-June 15||Campaign from the Rapidan to the James River.
 Assigned to 4th Brigade, 3rd Division, 2nd Army Corps.|

-The regiment lost 3 enlisted men killed or mortally wounded and 14 men wounded.
+The 74th New York Infantry Regiment lost 3 enlisted men killed or mortally wounded and 14 men wounded.